Table of contents

 Decide what’s your tone of voice like

-It should very much correspond with your brand identity and personality.
+It should very much correspond with your brand personality and identity.

 There are brands like Wendy’s that won’t take a step back before roasting their followers or competitors.